Zainutdin Ataev

 Zainutdin Ataev (born 26 October 1991) is a Dagestani Russian para taekwondo practitioner.
 He won one of the bronze medals in the men's +75 kg event at the 2020 Summer Paralympics in Tokyo, Japan.
 He competed at the Summer Paralympics under the flag of the Russian Paralympic Committee.

+He is a graduate of the sports boarding school Five Directions of the World.